Superposition09m/Superposition09m.github.io/_pages/about.md

 ---
 <meta name="google-site-verification" content="3jHCvvjjHd8hV4pVSWJ0hARkGtHqr54KgdCJ_YRbXQo" />

 I am a fourth-year undergraduate student at Zhejiang University, majoring in Computer Science & Technology and minoring in ACEE, Chu Kochen Honors College.
-Throughout my undergraduate studies, I have been fortunate to be advised by Prof. [Sharon Yixuan Li](https://pages.cs.wisc.edu/~sharonli/index.html), Prof. [Hao Wang](http://www.wanghao.in/), and Prof. [Quanshi Zhang](http://qszhang.com/).

 Recently, my research philosophy has undergone a significant evolution from Deconstruction to Construction.
 Previously, I focused on Interpretability and Trustworthy ML, driven by a desire to decipher the "physics" of neural networks and ensure their controllability.